What is Nose Thread Lift?

 Being a non-surgical procedure, the risks of treatment are much less compared with invasive rhinoplasty surgery.
 Your surgeon will discuss the risks of a nose thread lift at your consultation.
 The risks of treatment can be minimised by following the preoperative and post-operative care instructions in full.
 You should also stop smoking before the procedure to improve wound healing.
 Any medicines containing aspirin should be stopped to reduce the risk of bleeding.

 Centre for Surgery is the leading cosmetic surgery clinic in London.
-It is home to a specialist nose surgery unit with expertise in surgical and non-surgical rhinoplasty procedures, including the nose thread lift using specialised PDO threads.
+It is home to a specialist nose surgery unit with expertise in surgical and non-surgical rhinoplasty procedures, including the nose thread lift using specialised PDO threads and nose tip surgery.
 All of our nose procedures are carried out by specialist plastic surgeons, so you can be assured of receiving the very highest standards of medical care.

 What is the minimum age for a nose thread lift?People who are considering having a nose suspension procedure should be at least 18 years old.
 By this time, the growth and development of the nose will have been completed.